vmchale/pointfree/README.md

 ## Usage

-To use this plugin, either type `:PointfreeLine` on the current line or `:Pointfree` along with an expression, e.g.
+To use this plugin, either type `:PointfreeLine` to run on the current line, or `:Pointfree` along with an expression, e.g.

 ```vimcsript